Call us 203-307-5500

 Even within the same state, costs can shift dramatically between a major city and a smaller suburb or rural town.
 Urban centers tend to have higher real estate costs and operating expenses, which usually means higher tuition for parents.
 At the same time, some rural areas face a shortage of quality childcare options, sometimes called “childcare deserts,” where limited supply can also drive up prices.
 When you use a cost calculator, be sure to enter your specific zip code to get the most accurate estimate.
 This local data will give you a much clearer picture of what to expect in your neighborhood.

-What Financial Assistance Can Help Lower Your Costs?
+Can Financial Assistance Lower Your Daycare Costs?

 Finding high-quality infant care that fits your budget can feel like a puzzle, but there are many resources available to help make the pieces fit.
 You don’t have to figure it all out on your own.
 Several financial assistance options exist to help ease the financial side of things, making it easier to choose a program you love.
 From government programs and tax credits to local resources, exploring these avenues can make a significant difference.
 Taking the time to see what your family qualifies for can help you create a sustainable child care budget.